dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 chorus where each new voice was increasingly pronounced, distinct and memorable.
 Each of these movements was a spontaneous contribution forwards in information mechanics, dynamics and expression.
-This progression offered many potential paths as it moved us towards an increasingly singular zenith.
-Our (understanding) of the (destination), the journey, and each macroscopic fragment can be (completed) by dissecting the fundamentals of communication and information.
+This progression offered many conceivable paths as it moved us towards an increasingly singular zenith.
+Our discernment and apprehension of the destination, the journey, and each macroscopic fragment can be consumated by dissecting the fundamentals of communication and information.

 <a name="the-beginning-of-the-end-for-the-illusion-of-separation" />